 Also as far as logistics, there’s plenty of examples in history of armies with infantry travelling thousands of miles.
 (Romans, Alexander, Mongols, Huns, etc, etc).
 Even without horses, the logistics aren’t hard if you are relying on looting to feed your troops so you don’t need supply lines. (which we don’t even know how many they were… it may be they were more like 100,000 Lamanite/Gadianton men vs. the Nephites 250,000 men women & children) Furthermore… we don’t know where they were from!
 For all we know, the vast majority of Nephites AND Lamanites of the final battle were (by the end) all from the Hopewell area.
 At least we have good archaeological evidence of a social collapse there… something that the Mayan lands and Veracruz COMPLETELY LACKS at 380 AD.

-2 – MANY EAST COAST CITIES ARE NORTH INSTEAD OF SOUTH.
+– EAST COAST CITIES ARE NORTH OF ZARAHEMLA INSTEAD OF EAST.
 Note particularly Alma 51:26’s language where it says,

-Nephihah, and the city of Lehi, and the city of Morianton, and the city of Omner, and the city of Gid, and the city of Mulek, all of which were on the east borders [of Nephite lands/land of Zarahemla] by the seashore.
+Nephihah, and the city of Lehi, and the city of Morianton, and the city of Omner, and the city of Gid, and the city of Mulek, all of which were on the east borders [of Nephite lands/land of Zarahemla-per Alma 50:13–15] by the seashore.
+(Alma 51:26)

-6 Thus Moroni did prepare strongholds against the coming of their enemies, round about every city in all the land.
-7 And it came to pass that Moroni caused that his armies should go forth into the east wilderness; yea, and they went forth and drove all the Lamanites who were in the east wilderness into their own lands, which were south of the land of Zarahemla.
+7 And it came to pass that Moroni caused that his armies should go forth into the east wilderness; yea, and they went forth and drove all the Lamanites who were in the east wilderness into their own lands, WHICH WERE SOUTH OF THE LAND OF ZARAHEMLA.
+8 And the land of Nephi did run in a straight course from the east sea to the west.
+(Alma 50:7–8)

-13 And it came to pass that the Nephites began the foundation of a city, and they called the name of the city Moroni; and it was by the east sea; and it was on the south by the line of the possessions of the Lamanites.
+10 And he also placed armies on the south [of the Land Zarahemla & east wilderness], in the borders of [Nephite] possessions… 11 And thus he cut off all the strongholds of the Lamanites in the east wilderness, yea, and also on the west, fortifying the line [of possession] between the Nephites and the Lamanites, between the land of Zarahemla and the land of Nephi, from the west sea, running by the head of the river Sidon–[to the east sea, per verse 8] 13 And it came to pass that the Nephites began the foundation of a city, and they called the name of the city Moroni; and it was by the east sea; and it was ON THE SOUTH by the line of the possessions of the Lamanites.
 14 And they also began a foundation for a city between the city of Moroni and the city of Aaron, joining the borders of Aaron and Moroni; and they called the name of the city, or the land, Nephihah.
+15 And they also began in that same year to build many cities on the north, one… called Lehi.
+(Alma 50:10–15)

-4 – MANTI IS IN PROXIMITY TO NEPHIHAH & MORONI IN THE TEXT.
-Putting Manti far from Nephihah or Moroni is fully against the text.
-In multiple instances, armies move between these cities as if they are the closest options.
+– MANTI IS IN PROXIMITY TO NEPHIHAH & MORONI IN THE TEXT.
+(As per Alma 56:25, Alma 59:5–7, Alma 43:22) Putting Manti far from Nephihah or Moroni is fully against the text.
+(A full 200-250 miles in Sorenson’s Model.)
+In these three verses, armies move between these cities as if they are the closest options.
 For instance the Lamanite armies guarding Manti debate whether to retreat to Nephihah when under attack from Helaman’s forces.

 25 Neither durst they [the Lamanites in Manti & surrounding cities] march down against the city of Zarahemla; neither durst they cross the head of Sidon, over to the city of Nephihah.
 (Alma 56:25)